int-brain-lab/iblalyx/releases/2025_Q3_Noel_et_al_autism.md

 | 553b258e-e21d-48b2-8065-21246c82e51a | 9c257bc7-ac32-4255-bb03-8ff90dfc2547 | CSP017 | 2020-11-20 | 001  | probe00 |

-#### WARNING: Missing alignments
+#### ERROR: Missing alignments

 Here we have spike sorting and histology tracing, but the channels haven´t  been aligned.
+We are not releasing those datasets for the time being.
+Those would be good candidates for a future revision if the ephys atlas task force devises a tool to perform automatic alignments.

 | PID | EID | Subject | Date | Number | Probe |
 | --- | --- | --- | --- | --- | --- |